slacgismo/grip-webpage/content/analytics.md

 #### **Methods Used**:
 ##### open-source tool (NILMTK) and the REDD data set from MIT to train models for disaggregation prediction and validate performance given known labels

-#### *Functional Capabilities of the model*
+### *Functional Capabilities of the model*

-● Breaks down provided power consumption
+-Breaks down provided power consumption
 data from a given meter into the constituent appliances.

-● Uses training data to make accurate predictions and returns overall appliance level disaggregation and a disaggregation over time.
+-Uses training data to make accurate predictions and returns overall appliance level disaggregation and a disaggregation over time.

-● Users can use provided sample training and test data or upload their own as CSV files
+-Users can use provided sample training and test data or upload their own as CSV files

-● Utilizes the open source NILM toolkit for a bulk of the data analysis processing
+-Utilizes the open source NILM toolkit for a bulk of the data analysis processing

-● Can inform consumers who are using a ton of energy about their consumption patterns.
+-Can inform consumers who are
+using a ton of energy about
+their consumption patterns.

-● Can lead to better load models for distribution planning
+-Can lead to better load models for distribution planning

-#### *Load Disaggregation Mechanism*
+### *Load Disaggregation Mechanism*

 1. Gridlab-D is used to simulate loads and meter data for a single household